So, what really is hashing?

 For every output “Y”, if k is chosen from a distribution with high min-entropy it is infeasible to find an input x such that H(k|x) = Y.

 - Y = the difficulty target

 The entire process is completely random, there is no thought process behind the selection of the nonces.
-It is just pure brute-force where the software keep on randomly generating strings till they reach their goal.
+It is just pure brute-force where the software keeps on randomly generating strings till they reach their goal.
 The entire process follows the Proof Of Work protocol which basically means:

-- The puzzle solving should be difficult.
+- The puzzle-solving should be difficult.

 - Checking the answer should, however, be easy for everyone.
 This is done to make sure that no underhanded methods were used to solve the problem.

 Hash rate basically means how fast these hashing operations are taking place while mining.
 A high hash rate means more people and software machines are taking part in the mining process and as a result, the system is running smoothly.
 If the hash rate is too fast the difficulty level is increased.
 If the hash rate becomes too slow then the difficulty level is decreased.